Cabbage and Cucumbers Reduce COVID-19 Deaths: Study

 In these countries, factors that can affect mortality, such as adherence to containment measures and climate, were different, but they had one thing in common: cabbage and cucumber are not part of the diet of the inhabitants of the country.

 In France, the average person was found to consume about 1 gram of cabbage per day, while the other five countries averaged about 5 grams per day.

-In Latvia, an average of about 30 grams of cabbage is consumed per day, and the country's death rate from COVID-19 is one of the lowest in the world - 16 per million.
+In Latvia, an average of about 30 grams of cabbage is consumed per day, and the country's death rate from COVID-19 is one of the lowest in the world - 16 per million people.

 The researchers found a similar pattern associated with the consumption of cucumbers.
 Cypriots did not eat much cabbage, but more than 30 grams of cucumber was consumed on average per day - and the mortality rate in Cyprus was at the level of Latvia.